elide-us/elide-us/Prompts/DALL-E_Prompts.md

 Generate a single storyboard that will be used as a keyframe for animation.

 **Style**
-Gothic horror, ink and chalk, faded and tarnished colors
+Gothic horror, ink and colored chalk, faded and tarnished colors

 **Scene**
 Set upon a battlefield in front of a towering, ominous and forboding black keep strewn with corpses of the fallen.